onthebusiness/harelang.org/content/tutorials/introduction.md

 In this case, the first item is one, the second is two, and all remaining items are three.

+#### Unbounded arrays

+It may occasionally be useful (especially when interoperating with another programming language) to use an array of undefined length, which is not bounds-checked at runtime.
+You may declare an array whose length is `*` to produce an array type which is not bounds-checked, i.e. `[*]int`.
+Use this feature with care.

 ### Slices